Description

 This is a digital product that will be available for download upon purchase.
 Due to the nature of this product, there are no returns.

-Do not share or email this document with anyone.
 Permission to copy for individual use only.
 If you would like to share with other therapists, teachers, or parents please direct them to my store.
 Copying any part of this product and placing it on the Internet in any form is strictly forbidden.
 Do not modify or alter this document.

-Esther Hood (verified owner) –
+1. Esther Hood

 I love this product for teaching social skills in the community.
 I am a music therapist and I used my purchase as visual aids to lead a “shopping” themed unit for groups of young adults with special needs.
 It is such a great help to have these images to support the community life skills I target, particularly as they are simple and easy to understand but not too “kiddie.”
 It can be difficult to scale my lessons so they are age appropriate for teens and adults.
 Can’t wait to explore the online shop some more.